VzBoT3D/VzBoT-Vz330/Build guide-manual/Mellow Kit/README.md

 (Cable chain is missing/not included in the beta kits.
 Some people prefer a ombilical chord with wire sleeve/loom.
 If you wish to buy a chain, get a 10x10 chain with the end joints here or similar https://s.click.aliexpress.com/e/_DDGBfvz.
 One end bolts to frame with M3 tnuts and bolts and the other end bolts to the printed mount on the bed support plate)

 (some cusotmers reported missing bed silicon spacers in their kit.
 Kit comes with clear translucent spacers, but i recommend black silicon spacers.
 Check in the bom for link.
-We will try to fix this on the next kits)
+We will try to fix this on the next kits.
+If you buy the black spacers, you can use a big metal washer 20mm between spacer and heatbed)

 - [Bed level adjustment knobs](https://github.com/VzBoT3D/VzBoT-Vz330/blob/master/Assemblies%20BOM%20and%20STL/Z%20complete%20system%20-%20Aluminum/STLs/Bed%20level%20adjustment%20knobs%20.stl)
 - (For chain mount, if your bed support plate dont have the 2 M3 holes/thread in the back please use chain mount option2)